ben-n93/ben-n93.github.io/content/blog/stock.md

 			AND B.INVENTORY_LEVEL != 0
 			)
 	) C
-	WHERE STOCK_STATUS IS NOT null
+	WHERE STOCK_STATUS IS NOT NULL
 	ORDER BY 2
 	) AS D
 WHERE STOCK_STATUS = 'OUT_OF_STOCK'
 GROUP BY 1